Pfern/OSODOS/docs/SCIENTIFIC_SOFTWARE/README.md

 because all research is about expanding what is known, means that the development and application of new computational methods is part of the field.
 Even if you are primarily a bench scientist or a field worker, you should have some awareness of scientific computing.
 How is software code written and how can you do this collaboratively?
-How to use the code of others?
-How to share your own?
+How does one use the code of others?
+How do you share your own?
 How to improve your code, and make it verifiable and testable?
 Here we will address these questions and some of the approaches and community standards that are in current usage.

 Picking the right tools
 -----------------------